2006 United States Senate election in New York: Analysis

 Clinton's victory margin over her Republican opponent (67%-31%) was a significant gain over her showing in the 2000 senate race against Rick Lazio (55%-43%).
 She carried all but four of New York's sixty-two counties.
-Clinton's 2006 margin did not quite equal the percentage received by Eliot Spitzer in the concurrent gubernatorial race (69%%-29%) nor by Charles Schumer in his 2004 Senate re-election campaign (71%%-24%), both of which had also been against little-known Republican opponents.
+Clinton's 2006 margin did not quite equal the percentage received by Eliot Spitzer in the concurrent gubernatorial race (69%-29%) nor by Chuck Schumer in his 2004 Senate re-election campaign (71%-24%), both of which had also been against little-known Republican opponents.

 Jeanine Pirro would go on to get the Republican nomination for New York State Attorney General, but lost in the 2006 attorney general election to Democrat Andrew Cuomo.

 Clinton was criticized by some Democrats for spending too much in a one-sided contest, while some supporters were concerned she did not leave more funds for a potential presidential bid in 2008.
 In the following months she transferred $10 million of her Senate funds toward her 2008 presidential campaign.

 Following her Attorney General loss, Pirro left electoral politics and became a television judge and political commentator.
 Spencer left politics altogether.
 Tasani ran for a House seat in 2010 but was not competitive.
 Clinton fell short in her 2008 presidential nomination bid, served as U.S. Secretary of State for four years, and then ran again in the 2016 United States presidential election but suffered a general election loss.